CLeJack/Scribe/README.md

 Scribe is a monophonic, open source, midi conversion VST built with JUCE.

-The Windows and Linux version of this file are hosted at
+The Windows and Linux versions of this VST are hosted at:

 limitegauge.com

-I currently do not have a MAC system to compile and test the MAC build with, but the source can be downloaded locally and compiled using the Mac JUCE exporter.
+I currently do not have a MAC system to compile and test the MAC build with, but the source can be downloaded and compiled using the Mac JUCE exporter.

 #### Quick Start and Tips